amdacccache/Personal-Website/README.md

 # Anna's Home Page

 Website for project 1 in [CS5610 Web Development](https://johnguerra.co/classes/webDevelopment_spring_2021/).
 The goal was to build a personal website that showed who you are and to incorporate a grid, using either Bootstrap or flexbox.
+I included an aboutme section, a skills section, a timeline of my life/education and a contact page.
+You can watch a video demo of my sight [here](https://www.youtube.com/watch?v=KpVoWnaVmR8&t=10s).

 ![Home page of website](images/homepage.png)